 Practical Information for Visiting La Pedrera/Casa Milà:

-Entry fee: rather expensive, options are here, 22 euros.
-You can get a combination ticket for a day tour and guided night tour for 41 euros.
+- Entry fee: 25 euros.
+Night show is 35 euros.
 Entry is free with the Barcelona Pass and you get a discount with the Barcelona Card.

 4. Güell Palace

-Built between 1886-88, it was designed for Eusebi Güell, a prominent industrialist and Gaudí’s greatest patron.
-It was the family’s residence until they moved to Park Güell in 1910.
+Built from 1886 to 1888, Palau Güell was commissioned by Eusebi Güell, a prominent industrialist and Gaudí’s greatest patron.
+The palace served as the Güell family’s residence until their relocation to Park Güell in 1910.

 Practical information for Visiting Palau Güell: